quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/May/week4.md

 ## **Wedday: May 22**
 - 8:00  AM: Signed In.
 - 1:00  PM: **Implemented:** Shift click to apply material to all the walls of the room. (**PR #1023**)
+- 3:00  PM: If a Material is applied to the screen of a TV or laptop then its preset should be `glow` by default?
+- 4:30  PM: 2 issued unblocked.

 ## **Tuesday: May 21**
 - 8:00  AM: Signed In.